openhpc/cloudwg/tutorials/sc20/exercise4.md

 $ sh install-deps.sh
 ```

-Log out and log back in to setup lmod in your environment.
+Log out and log back in (or run `bash -l`) to setup lmod in your environment.

 ```console
 $ ml load charliecloud